erich666/chex_latex/README.md

     perl aspell_sorter.pl alltypos.txt > spell_check.txt

-which simply sorts the words in the alltypos.txt file, removing duplicates and giving a count.
-The file produced first lists all capitalized words (it is easy to skim past authors that way), then all lowercase.

 That's it - nothing fancy, but it has saved me a considerable amount of time.
 I can also save the results file, change .tex files, and then make a new spell_check.txt and do a "diff" to see if I've introduced any new errors.